TinyStepper

 Why it helps

 Filling in missing words in songs directly builds phonological awareness — the ability to hear and manipulate sounds in language — which is the single strongest predictor of later reading success.
 The predictable, repetitive structure of lullabies makes this accessible even for very young toddlers.
 Singing together also regulates breathing and heart rate, supporting the wind-down process.
+The NHS highlights that talking with your child during everyday activities is one of the best things you can do for their language development.

 Variations